jiaqi-xu/MineSweeper/README.md

 # MineSweeper

-A small game developed in summer vacation for getting more familiar with C#.
+A small game developed in high school for learning C#.